spy16/fabric/README.md

 > Fabric `SQLStore` uses Golang standard `database/sql` package.
 So any SQL database supported
 > through this interface (includes most major SQL databases) should work.

-Additional store supports can be added by implementing the `Store` interface.
+Additional store support can be added by implementing the `Store` interface.

 ```go
 type Store interface {